-You will find locomotive cab rides along with a large roster of railway equipment at the Monticello Railway Museum.
+Miniature steam train rides in Illinois can be found on the Little Toot Railroad.
+You will find 1950's streamlined diesel locomotive train rides as well as locomotive cab rides and a large roster of railway equipment at the Monticello Railway Museum.

-Restored former 1876 Illinois Central headquarters houses the Amboy Depot Museum featuring displays on the history of Amboy and its relationship to the Illinois Central Railroad.
+Housed in the restored former 1876 Illinois Central headquarters, the Amboy Depot Museum features displays on the history of Amboy and its relationship to the Chicago and the Illinois Central Railroad.
 Displays include a retired 0-8-0 steam engine originally built in 1929 by the Baldwin Locomotive Works as switcher #8376 for the Grand Trunk Western Railroad and a caboose.

 Depot museum displays artifacts from the Chicago Great Western Railway along with other railroads from the area.
-Museum features a Milwaukee Road caboose and operating model railroads.
+Railroad museum features a Milwaukee Road caboose and operating model railroads.
 Open weekend May through October.

 The Galesburg Railroad Museum is home to the 1930 Baldwin Locomotive Works CB&Q #3006, a Hudson class S-4, 4-6-4 locomotive.
-It is one of only 12 built by Baldwin for the CB&Q. Rolling stock on display.
+It is one of only 12 built by Baldwin for the Chicago Burlington & Quincy Railroad.
+Rolling stock on display.
 Model train display.
-Weekends only from mid-April to May, mid-October to mid-November.
+Open weekends only from mid-April to May, mid-October to mid-November.
 Closed Mondays.

 The Historic Greenup Depot is an 1870's Victorian style railway depot used to house local area railway artifacts.
 HO scale model railroad shows vignettes from the major periods of American Railroading (1840s through the 1950s).

-The Kankakee Railroad Museum is a restored train depot displaying railroad memorabillia and a model train layout of Kankakee during the 1950's.
+The Kankakee Railroad Museum is a restored train depot displaying railroad memorabilia and a model train layout of Kankakee during the 1950's.
 Outside display is a 1947 Pullman coach.
 Open weekends.

 Built in 1923, CB&Q steam engine # 4978 is on display at the Union Depot Railroad Museum.
-Museum also incldes a working HO model of Mendota in the 1930's.
+Museum also includes a working HO model of Mendota in the 1930's.

-The Wheels o' Time Museum contains items representing transportation, industry, farm and home life, as well as entertainment from times past.
+The Wheels O' Time Museum contains historical items representing transportation, industry, farm and home life, as well as entertainment from earlier times.

-The Rossville Depot Railroad Museum features a collection of railroadiana material from various railroads in the area.
-Those featured include the C&EI, Wabash, Illinois Terminal and NYC.
+The Rossville Depot Railroad Museum features a collection of railroad material from various railroads in the Illinois area.
+Featured railroad artifacts include the C&EI, Wabash, Illinois Terminal and NYC.

 The Fox River Trolley Museum is a monument to the Fox Valley's history that goes back over a 100 years.
-In full flower, it was a 40-mile railroad that was built over a seven-year period by three different companies, linked Carpentersville with Yorkville, including a direct link between Elgin and Aurora.
+Originally it was a 40-mile railroad that was built over a seven-year period by three different companies, linking Carpentersville with Yorkville, along with a direct link between Elgin and Aurora.
 It opened the Fox Valley to public transportation.
-Service began between Elgin and Geneva, including the stretch preserved today, on June 30, 1896.
-The museum operates a variety of antique trolleys, many from lines long vanished, over trackage that once connected Carpentersville, Elgin, Aurora, and Yorkville.Directions.
+The first service began between Elgin and Geneva, including the stretch preserved today, on June 30, 1896.
+The museum operates a variety of antique trolleys, many from lines that have long vanished, over trackage that once connected the towns of Carpentersville, Elgin, Aurora, and Yorkville.Directions.

-Advertised as "America's Largest Railway Museum" the Illinois Railway Museum is located about 90 miles from downtown Chicago.
-This is an operating museum, with train rides that also include Chicago street cars.
+Advertised as "America's Largest Railway Museum", the Illinois Railway Museum is located about 90 miles from downtown Chicago.
+This is an operating museum, with train rides along with Chicago street cars.
 For over 50 years, the Illinois Railway Museum has acquired over 375 pieces of equipment, that includes 25 steam locomotives.
-Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, St. Louis-San Francisco Railroad 1918 2-10-0 (Frisco) #1630, currently undergoing restoration, Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923, a 1944 Milwaukee Road 4-8-4, No.265 and UP X-18, one of two surviving GE Gas Turbines.
+Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, the St. Louis-San Francisco Railroad 1918 2-10-0 (Frisco) #1630, that is currently undergoing restoration, the Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923 and the 1944 Milwaukee Road 4-8-4, No.265.
+Also on display is the UP X-18, one of only two surviving GE Gas Turbine locomotives.
 Look for a Day Out With Thomas events during August.
 Admission includes unlimited rides.
-Directions.
+Directions